envirosolutionspl/nmt_gugik/README.md

 * To obtain the terrain elevation, press the "Przechwytuj" button and click anywhere on the map within Poland.
 * The coordinates are in the PUWG92 system.
 * Elevation data can be copied by pressing the "Kopiuj do schowka" button.
 They will be copied in the format (coordinate x, coordinate y, elevation).

+The plugin does not require any data to operate.